 Have you ever tried cakes with sour cream?
 Well, you must try this chocolate sour cream pound cake!

-Pound cakes are very basic and simple cakes typically made using equal portions of flour, sugar, butter, and eggs.
+Pound cakes are very old-fashioned and simple cakes typically made using equal portions of flour, sugar, butter, and eggs.
 They are soft and fluffy and easy to customize to many different flavors like matcha, lime, lemon, banana, etc with the simple addition of extra ingredients such as fruits, powders, and extracts for the extra flavors.

 What is Sour Cream